its-lab/MoniTutor/README.md

-# MoniTutor: Workshop-monitoring for students
+# MoniTutor: Workshop Monitoring for Students

 ## Description

-MoniTutor is a framework that provides students a sophisticated interactive eLearing platform for IT-Infrastructure related topics.
+MoniTutor is a framework that provides students with a sophisticated interactive eLearning platform for IT infrastructure related topics.
 It is based on the infrastructure monitoring system Icinga2 and developed in Python.

-MoniTutor is currently used at the FH-Aachen - University of applied sciences, to support students in hands-on lessons in the subject area IT-Systems (fault tolerant systems & IT-Infrastructure).
+MoniTutor is currently used at FH Aachen - University of Applied Sciences to support students in hands-on lessons in the subject area IT-Systems (fault tolerant systems & IT-Infrastructure).